umap-project/Leaflet.Storage/README.rst

 -----

 - unittests!
 (Javascript side also)
-- support of Polygon
 - support of Circle
 - batch import of features, from standards geoformats (geojson, kml...)
 - export of features to standards geoformats
 - manage deleting feature inplace
-- inplace editing of Overlays (CRUD)
-- inplace management of TileLayers (CRUD)
 - light "per map" edit permission management